gasparka/spectrogram/README.md

 ```

 See the `Demo Notebook <https://github.com/gasparka/realtime_spectrogram/blob/master/driver/usage_demo.ipynb>`_
- on how to access the server and plot the spectrogram.
+ on how to access the server, control the SDR and plot the spectrogram.

 Tested on:
 * ODROID-XU4
-* Raspberry Pi 3
+* Raspberry Pi 3 (power from USB3 port)

 # Realtime GUI

-This is a Python GUI that plots the FFT frames from the remote diver in real-time, use 'Space'
+This is a Python GUI that plots the FFT frames from the remote diver in real-time.
+Example of turning on WiFy on a handset:
-to pause the stream.

-Turning on WiFi on my mobile:
 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/wify.gif "Wify")

-Run with:
+Run (add ':arm' to run on ARM devices-slow!):
 `docker run -it --net=host --env="DISPLAY" --volume="$HOME/.Xauthority:/root/.Xauthority:rw" gasparka/spectrogram_gui`

-There is also an ARM build `gasparka/spectrogram_gui:arm`, but it is quite slow.
+Tip: Use 'Space' to pause the stream.

 # Accuracy vs floating-point model